elroy-He/carPark/README.md

 # car-park

-## Should I just uber if they charge then 15$/hr for parking ??
+## Yea Ima just uber there if they charge me 15$/hr for parking ??

 A Project by: Elroy He

 car-park is a MERN app that helps users keep track of parking lots around them

+## User Stories
+  * As a user, I want to add a parking lot
+  * As a user, I want to like other people's posts
+  * As a user, I want see where the parking lot is at

 ## Screenshots: